-A deceptive spirit is showing its ugly head as ungodly influences attempt to outweigh any godliness that exists.
+A deceptive spirit is showing its ugly head as ungodly influences attempt to outweigh any godliness that prevails.
 The term deceptive is to cause one to believe what is not true, having the power to mislead or impress with false notions, with a deceptive countenance or appearance.

-Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet and sweet for bitter!
-Woe to them that are wise in their own eyes, and prudent in their own sight (Isaiah 5:20-21).
+There are figureheads who have risen to seek control of the masses; disrupt and infiltrate long-standing freedoms instituted through godly leadership.
+There is an emergence of features warned of by the Prophet Isaiah: Woe to them that call evil good and good evil; that put darkness for light and light for darkness; that put bitter for sweet and sweet for bitter!
+Woe to them that are wise in their own eyes and prudent in their own sight (Isaiah 5:20-21).

 The Psalmist David identified the characteristics of a deceptive spirit: There is no faithfulness (uprightness) in their mouth; their inward part is very wickedness (destruction); their throat is an open sepulcher (tomb); they flatter with their tongue (Psalm 5:9).

-Scripture reveals: They encourage themselves in an evil manner: they commune (talk) of laying snares privily (secretly); they say, Who shall see them (Psalm 64:5)?
+Scripture reveals: They encourage themselves in an evil manner: they commune (talk) of laying snares privily (secretly); they say, who shall see them (Psalm 64:5).
 There is a cleverness of disguise being exercised to lay snares towards the demise of any godliness that would hinder the ungodliness being presented.

-Scripture reveals a time when the Lord spoke to the prophet Ezekiel concerning the abominations being committed in the land, saying: Son of man (Ezekiel) have you seen what the ancients (elders) of the house of Israel do in the dark, every man in the chambers of his imagery (room of his idols)?
+Scripture reveals a time when the Lord spoke to the Prophet Ezekiel concerning the abominations being committed in the land, saying: Son of man (Ezekiel) have you seen what the ancients (elders) of the house of Israel do in the dark, every man in the chambers of his imagery (room of his idols)?

-A deceptive spirit had invaded the land; deceiving even the elders of the land, into believing God no longer took notice, and had forsaken the land!
+A deceptive spirit had invaded the land; deceiving even the elders of the land into believing God no longer took notice and had forsaken the land!
 Scripture reveals: The Lord looks from heaven; he beholds (sees) all the sons of men.
 From the place of his habitation he looks upon all the inhabitants of the earth (Psalm 33:12-14).
-The fallacy that God is not taking notice was, and is, of a deceptive spirit and far from the truth.
+The fallacy that God is not taking notice was, and is, of a deceptive spirit and far from the truth!

-He told Timothy, a young evangelist: Evil men and seducers shall wax (grow) worse and worse, deceiving, and being deceived.
+Apostle Paul told Timothy, a young evangelist: Evil men and seducers shall wax (grow) worse and worse, deceiving, and being deceived.
 But continue in the things which you have learned and have been assured of knowing of whom you have learned them.
 And from a child you have known the holy scriptures, which are able to make you wise unto salvation through faith which is in Christ Jesus (2 Timothy 3:14-15).

 Noah H. Mack, in a sermon titled "Little Foxes" noted: This writer with much interest and prayer observed the movements and the efforts of the church for more than thirty-five years; all this while it has developed a great power to work, but almost as fast as she grows in efficiency for labor she drifts into worldliness in one way or another and all because of fostered pride and love of pleasure.